osg-htc/operations/docs/create_a_service.md

 production
 swamp
 </pre>
 all in the same directory as the catalog.
+No further action is required at this time, the results will eventually (within one hour) be presented at locations described below.

 ## Where to see the results